 RtI is an instructional framework focused solely on student response to instruction and intervention.

-Multi-Tier System of Supports (MTSS) and Response to Intervention (RtI)
+Multi-Tiered System of Support (MTSS) and Response to Intervention (RtI)

 MTSS, on the other hand, is also a framework but it differs from RtI as it is more comprehensive.